Kuuuube/Misc_Scripts/scripts_and_programs/jp_number_converter/README.md

 - `--step-type`: The operation to apply the step as: `add`, `multiply`, or `exponent`.
 Do not use a range starting at `0` (the default) with `multiply` and `exponent`.
 Default: `add`.

-- `--precise`: Enable arbitrary precision mode to remove float error. `--step-type=exponent` is not supported in this mode.
+- `--precise`: Enable arbitrary precision mode to remove float error (extremely slow on fractional exponent steps).
 Default: `false`.

 - `--output=FILE`: Output filepath.